abhi-jeet12/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first github repositary author-abijit
+this is my first github repositary <br>
+author-abijit